phamhongphuc1999/eth-graph-query/documents/api.md

 eth-graph-query
 </h1>

-The idea when create this package is trying to use `Json format` for create query with `string format` to [the graph](https://thegraph.com/)
+The idea when create this package is trying to use `Json format` for creating a query with `string format` to [the graph](https://thegraph.com/)

 ---